charmgk/Vanilla_JavaScript_Digital_Clock/readme.md

-This is a Vanilla Javascript digital clock using the Date() function
+This is a Vanilla Javascript digital clock using Date()

 ![Alt text](/time.png?raw=true "Optional Title")